2004 J.League Division 2

-The 2004 J. League Division 2 season was the 33rd season of the second-tier club football in Japan and the 6th season since the establishment of J2 League.
+The 2004 J. League Division 2 season was the 33rd season of the second-tier club football in Japan and the 6th season since the establishment of J. League Division 2.

 In this season, twelve clubs competed in the quadruple round-robin format.
 Starting this season, promotion slots increased to 2.5 slots.
 The top two received automatic promotion and the third-placed finisher advanced to the Pro/Rele Series for the promotion.
 There were no relegation to the third-tier Japan Football League.

 Clubs

 The following twelve clubs participated in J. League Division 2 during 2004 season.
 Of these clubs, Vegalta Sendai and Kyoto Purple Sanga were relegated from Division 1 last season.